evanvolgas/reflectedintelligence/_posts/2025-05-20-self-refine.md

 3. It refines the answer based on that feedback.
 4. Optionally, the cycle repeats to further improve the result.

-The goal of Self-Refine is to **polish the AI’s answer** for quality, clarity, or correctness.
+The goal of Self-Refine is to **polish the AI's answer** for quality, clarity, or correctness.
 In studies, this method led to answers that people preferred over the one-shot replies from the same AI without self-refinement.

 ## Reflexion: AI Learning from Mistakes